lisongxu/CSCE156-Project-OOP/readme.md

 #### 4.1.1 Required features (100 points)

+* Submission (5 points): Submitted all required files: `Project1.jar` and `Project1.zip`.
+You will lose these points if the LA has to contact you for missing files.

 * (5 points) The `Account` class must have 3 (or more) private data fields: `private String userName`, `private String password`, and `private String phoneNumber` and the corresponding public getter methods, and correctly overrides the `getFormattedContent()` method.

 * (5 points) Both the `TextPost` and `TextArtPost` classes correctly override the `getFormattedContent()` method.